aws/aws-eks-best-practices/content/reliability/reliability.md

 If you do not have enough IP addresses available in the subnet that the CNI uses, your pods will not an IP address, and the pods will remain in pending state until an IP address is released from use.

+## Recommendations
-[CNI Metrics Helper](https://docs.aws.amazon.com/eks/latest/userguide/cni-metrics-helper.html) is a tool that can help you monitor number of IP addresses that are available and in use.
+Consider using [CNI Metrics Helper](https://docs.aws.amazon.com/eks/latest/userguide/cni-metrics-helper.html), which is a tool that can help you monitor number of IP addresses that are available and in use.

-### Scaling Kubernetes applications
+## Scaling Kubernetes data plane
 When it comes to scaling your applications in Kubernetes, you need to think about two components in your application architecture, first your Kubernetes Worker Nodes and the application pods themselves.

 There are two common ways to scale worker nodes in EKS.